Arts, Culture and Heritage Fund (ACHF)

 In order to be considered, applicants must consult with Culture staff prior to submitting a project for funding and before the application deadline.
 This helps ensure you meet the eligibility requirements before you work on an application.
 Consultation means a conversation, by email or phone, in which the applicant provides detailed information on their proposed project.
 This consultation does not mean a project will be recommended for funding.

-To accommodate our applicants, the Cultural Affairs Staff will be available for consultation at email@example.com by email.
+To accommodate our applicants, the Cultural Affairs Staff will be available by email at email@example.com for consultation.

-Past projects funded through the Arts, Culture + Heritage Fund
+Past projects funded through the Arts, Culture and Heritage Fund

 ACHF Success Stories

 Since launching in 2014, the ACHF has awarded $950,000 in grant funding to 436 individual arts, culture and heritage projects in the city of Windsor.
 This includes the following: